scholtzm/vapor/docs/EVENTS.md

 * `callback` - A callback function.
   * `code` - Should be your SteamGuard auth code.

+Use this event to supply correct SteamGuard auth code (e-mail or mobile 2FA).

 After you retrieve the auth code, call `callback` with the auth code as the only argument.
 Check out `custom-steamguard` example to see how this works.

 *Example:*